TomGemoets/Active_calibration/README.md

 ```

 ## Usage
+**Passive calibration**
+It is necessary to save the images captured by the left and right cameras in two separate folders.
+These images will be used to perform the stereo calibration of the cameras.
+Additionally, a valid deck_passive.yaml file is essential to customize the checkerboard and run the code correctly.
+A template of a valid deck is available in the current folder.

+**Active calibration**
 This package requires images of the active target in the folder "Calibration_images" and a valid `deck.yaml` file to run.
 An example of calibration images is provided in the current folder.